LainForYou/Gpo-Fishing-Macro-STABLEVERSION-Win11-/src/README.md

 This directory contains the refactored source code for GPO Autofish, organized into modular components.

+## Python Version Requirement

+**IMPORTANT**: This application requires **Python 3.12 or 3.13 only**.

+- ❌ Python 3.14+ is NOT supported due to package compatibility issues
+- ✅ Use Python 3.13.0 (recommended) or Python 3.12.7

 ## File Structure

 - `main.py` - Entry point for the application